Convict Cichlid: How to Create the Perfect Environment

 Size

-1. Male Size: Adult male can reach a size of about 4 to 6 inches (10 to 15 cm) in length, measuring from the tip of their snout to the end of their caudal fin (tail).
-Males are generally larger than females and have a more elongated body shape.
+Male Size: Adult males typically grow to about 4 to 6 inches (10 to 15 cm) in length, measured from the tip of their snout to the end of their caudal fin.
+Males are generally larger and have a more elongated body shape, which can make them appear more streamlined in the water.

 Lifespan